Christabel (poem): Influence

 Christabel was an influence on Edgar Allan Poe, particularly his poem "The Sleeper" (1831).
 It has been argued that Joseph Sheridan Le Fanu's 1872 novel Carmilla is an homage or adaptation of Christabel.
 Le Fanu's antagonist Carmilla has certain similarities with Christabels Geraldine; for instance, she cannot cross the threshold of a house, and seems to be stronger at night.
 Likewise, the heroines of the two works are similar, both Christabel and Laura are the children of deceased mothers currently in the charge of their widowed fathers.
 Geraldine's presence gives Christabel similar symptoms as Carmilla's does to Laura; both heroines experience troubled sleep and weakness in the morning after spending the night with their guest.

+Julia Margaret Cameron's photograph Christabel is named after the poem and depicts the titular character.

 In 2002, US experimental filmmaker James Fotopoulos released a feature-length avant-garde cinematic adaptation of Christabel.

 The poem is the inspiration for the song "Christabel", by Texan singer and songwriter Robert Earl Keen, which appeared on his 1984 album No Kinda Dancer.Christabel also influenced the song "Beauty of the Beast" from Nightwish's album Century Child (2002).

 Christabel was also an influence on The Cure, who wrote the song "A Foolish Arrangement" based on this poem.
-It was on the album Join the Dots: B-Sides and Rarities.
+It was included on the band's 2004 compilation album Join the Dots: B-Sides and Rarities.

 British novelist A.S.
 Byatt names a fictional romantic poet Christabel in her award-winning novel Possession.

+Tony Reynolds' 2024 supernatural novel The Woodland Grave features protagonists named Christabel and Geraldine who meet in circumstances closely paralleling the poem.